Long-held doubts about the authenticity of the National Gallery’s masterpiece, bought for £2.5m in 1980, are backed by pioneering technology.

 ––ARTnews

-The dispute over [the painting’s] authorship pits […] Euphrosyne Doxiades and her supporters—unassuming Davids in a story about an artist whose subjects were often drawn from history and myth—against the Goliath of one of the world’s most venerated art repositories.
+The dispute over [the painting’s] authorship pits […] Euphrosyne Doxiadis and her supporters—unassuming Davids in a story about an artist whose subjects were often drawn from history and myth—against the Goliath of one of the world’s most venerated art repositories.

 ––Edward M. Gomez, Der Spiegel